Mill-Creek-First-Robotics/CANE2023/DOCS.md

 # TABLE OF CONTENTS
 * NAMING/STYLE
+* Constants
-* ROBOT
+* ROBOT PT1: The Drivetrain
 * DRIVE
+* ROBOT PT2: The Arm
 * ARM

-## NAMING/STYLE
+# NAMING/STYLE

-## ROBOT
+# CONSTANTS

+# ROBOT PT1: THE DRIVETRAIN

-* In the Robot definition, you'll notice that we inherit from the TimedRobot class.
+In the Robot definition, you'll notice that we inherit from the TimedRobot class.
 This provides our method/function templates such as RobotInit() and RobotPeriodic().
+The public keyword before TimedRobot means that current members of the TimedRobot class should be inherited as public members of the Robot derived class.
+When public members of TimedRobot are inherited with public, they stay public.
+Private stay private (are inaccesible from Robot class), and Protected remain protected.
 ```cpp
 class Robot : public TimedRobot {
   //...